“Seven years sober. I’m really grateful. It’s really lovely to be present in my life.”

 According to the National Council on Alcoholism and Drug Dependence, some of the signs of addiction include:

 Have you noticed any of the above since you began using drugs or alcohol?
 Have you noticed them in a friend or family member?
 If you have, it is a good indicator that there is a problem that needs to be treated.

 Perhaps in reading this, you’ve realized that you or someone you know has a problem.
 Maybe you need help to achieve a lasting recovery.
 If you still aren’t sure, consider taking one of our addiction quizzes.

 If you want help, we want to provide it.

 Ashwood Recovery is a high-quality intensive outpatient program.
 Our staff work with our patients to tailor treatment to their specific needs.
-We have locations in both the Boise/meridian, Idaho area and the Nampa, Idaho area.
+We are located in Boise/meridian, Idaho area.
 We treat both adults and adolescents.

 How long has it been since your addiction took over your life?
 Some people suffer with their addictions for years.
 They never do anything about them for a number of reasons.
 They may:

 Want to find out more about intensive outpatient treatment at Ashwood Recovery?
 Please contact us today.